RocketChat/docs-old/guides/administrator-guides/file-upload/README.md

 ## Google Cloud Storage

 Settings used when configuring a Google Cloud Storage server.
-You can find more details in [here](google-cloud-storage.md)
+You can find more details [here](google-cloud-storage.md)

 ### Google Storage Access Id